Special route: Toll routes

 Toll routes, in terms of special routes, are loops that are faster than the parent route, but are tolled.
-The other usage with the promulgation of the 2009 MUTCD is to use a new yellow toll plate above the marker along tolled segments of highways.
+The other usage with the promulgation of the 2009 MUTCD is to use a yellow toll plate above the marker along tolled segments of highways.

 Loop routes

 Georgia Loop 10 is a loop route.

 Loop routes, in terms of special routes, are loops that form a complete radial around an area, having at least one intersection with the parent route.
 Because of their circumferential nature, inner/outer directions have been used to sign such routes, as opposed to cardinal directions, though this convention is not universally followed (Arizona Loops 101, 202, and 303 in the Phoenix metropolitan area do not follow such convention, and are signed with cardinal directions based on their local orientation).
 Georgia State Route 10 Loop, which is the perimeter highway around Athens, Georgia, and the former Georgia State Route 120 Loop, which encircled a section of Marietta, Georgia, are two examples.
 Loop routes are common throughout Texas; see List of state highway loops in Texas.